 Glaucoma is a condition that can impact a patient’s sight in more ways than the realize.
 The condition is often asymptomatic in the earlier stages, meanings half of patients who have it are unaware of its presence.
 Glaucoma is a condition that is considered the second leading cause of blindness worldwide, and can impact one’s vision and eye health dramatically.

-Glaucoma is a disease that infects the optic nerve of the eye.
+What is glaucoma?he optic nerve of the eye.
 When it is left untreated, it can cause permanent blindness.
 The condition results in high pressure in the eye.
 Glaucoma does not cause any pain or symptoms until it has reached the later stages, at which vision loss is permanent and irreversible.
 The later symptoms often seen with glaucoma include:

 - Peripheral vision changes